Woodrow W. Keeble: Medal of Honor campaign

 Master Sergeant Woodrow W. Keeble served with bravery and dignity, going beyond the call of duty not for notoriety or recognition-but for the mission he believed in and the country he loved.
 Keeble's legacy is a great source of pride for his family, his fellow Dakota Sioux, and all Americans.
 The Secretary of the Army's recommendation is wonderful and long-awaited news.
 I began working with Master Sergeant Keeble's family and tribal officials on resolving this long overdue issue in the spring of 2002, and I will continue to work with Defense officials to ensure that this legendary soldier receives the final and most distinguished honor he deserves.

-Senator Johnson urged Secretary of Defense Robert M. Gates to act quickly on the recommendation. " ... it is my hope that both you and the President can move forward on Master Sergeant Keeble's case as expeditiously as possible," Johnson said in a letter to Gates quoted in the Argus Leader of Sioux Falls, South Dakota.
+Senator Johnson urged Secretary of Defense Robert M. Gates to act quickly on the recommendation. "...it is my hope that both you and the President can move forward on Master Sergeant Keeble's case as expeditiously as possible," Johnson said in a letter to Gates quoted in the Argus Leader of Sioux Falls, South Dakota.

-It would be another year before the President would finally award the Medal of Honor to Keeble.
+A year later, the President finally awarded Keeble the Medal of Honor.
 Despite failing health, Blossom Keeble was determined to live long enough to accept the Medal of Honor on her husband's behalf, but she died quite suddenly on June 3, 2007.

 In February 2008, the White House announced that Keeble would be awarded the Medal of Honor posthumously in a ceremony scheduled for March 3, with his family to receive it.
 "We are just proud to be a part of this for Woody," Keeble's stepson Russell Hawkins said in a U.S. Army announcement.
 "He is deserving of this, for what he did in the Armed Services in defense of this country."

 Hawkins added that this victory is as important for the Sisseton-Wahpeton tribe and North and South Dakota as it is for Keeble and his family.
 "We are all extremely proud that Woody is finally receiving this honor.
 He epitomized our cultural values of humility, compassion, bravery, strength and honor."

 Hawkins added that Keeble was the embodiment of woyuonihan ("honor"), always carrying himself in a way so that those who knew him would be proud of him.
 "He lived a life full of honor and respect."

 Hawkins said his feelings about Keeble echo those of all who knew him.
 "If he was alive today, I would tell him there's no one I respect more, and how he is everything a man should be: brave, kind and generous.
 I would tell him how proud I am of him, and how I never realized that all this time, I was living with such greatness."